bkesterbyld/maroon-potato/src/pages/usecases.md

           be used for automated cleansing and transformation.

-          Once in this collaborative environment, data can be analyzed in real-time and workflow can be easily built across different data sets—enabling innnovative new capabilities such as:
+          Once in this collaborative environment, real-time analytics and workflow can be quickly assembled across different data sets—driving innovation in decision-making and digital experiences.

-          * Real-time customer and marketing profiles
+          * Real-time customer profiling and targeting

+          * Dynamic pricing

           * Virtual shopping experiences